kagemusha/crambear-rails/README.md

 *** WIP ***
-You can use the [non-Ember version](http://crambear2.herokuapp.com) to see what it will look like in future.
+You can use the [non-Ember version](http://crambear2.herokuapp.com) to see a full implementation.

 Crambear
 =======================